 Although the participants came from different areas of the city, there were broad trends in their behaviour.
 In large part riders pursued a ‘pick and mix’ approach to their route selection: using advertised routes and dedicated infrastructure for some parts of their journey, and eschewing it for others.

-As discussed above, at the time of the study Liverpool’s cycle infrastructure was not extensive.
+As discussed above, at the time of the study Liverpool’s network of cycle infrastructure was not extensive.
 The National Cycle Network did cover portions of the city but was not comprehensive, and physically segregated infrastructure was minimal.
 Whilst there was a supporting network of advisory (i.e. painted) cycle lanes, this was similarly not extensive.
 This in part explains some of the route choices.
 Most participants took a ‘direct’ route on their commute, and consequently reported using sections of infrastructure when it intersected with their route.
 This was particularly the case with physical segregated infrastructure.
 For example, a portion of segregated infrastructure at the Northern end of Smithdown Road - a major thoroughfare to the South of the City Centre - was used by several participants on their journeys (Figure 2).
-This reflected its prominence the confluence of several routes to/from the city centre, and as the beginning of a segregated corridor connecting to the University Campus.
+This reflected its prominence at the confluence of several routes to/from the city centre, and as the beginning of a segregated corridor connecting to the University Campus.
 Importantly, this suggested that though Liverpool City Council’s (LCC) interventions into segregated cycling infrastructure were limited, they were strategic enough to demonstrate utility.

 <Figure 2 here >